laesetuc/minui-dotclean-pak/README.md

 ## Usage

-Run the utility to clean the SD Card of Mac filesystem files.
+Run the utility to clean the SD Card of Mac operating system files.

+The following directory types will be deleted.
+- .Spotlight-V100
+- .apDisk
+- .fseventsd
+- .TemporaryItems
+- .Trash
+- .Trashes
+- __MACOSX

+The following file types will be deleted from all sub-directories.
+- ._*
+- .DS_Store
+- *_cache[0-9].db

 ## Acknowledgements